 Sidestep sweat stains.

 When temperatures soar, it seems no matter how much antiperspirant we apply, we’re still left with sweat stains on our clothes.
 The secret dermatologists tell their patients?
-Use an antiperspirant that contains 15 percent aluminum chloride (like Dr. Sweat Clinical Strength Antiperspirant Deodorant Pads, $19.53, Amazon) just once a week.
+Use an antiperspirant that contains 15 percent aluminum chloride just once a week.
 “The compound absorbs into skin and forms a ‘plug’ in glands to limit perspiration, and the higher concentration ensures sweat won’t seep through,” says New York City dermatologist Marina Peredo, M.D.
 Use just once a week (at night, when sweat glands are less active, giving ingredients more time to penetrate), and you’ll be sweat-free for seven days!

-On-the-go fix: Toss deodorizing wipes like Dove Deodorant Wipes Cucumber and Green Tea ($18.45, Amazon) in your bag and swipe on if you feel sweaty or smelly for fresh in a flash.
+On-the-go fix: Toss deodorizing wipes like Dove Deodorant Wipes Cucumber and Green Tea (Buy on Amazon, $18.45) in your bag and swipe on if you feel sweaty or smelly for fresh in a flash.

 Tame frizzy hair.